Dispatch-Aware Deep Neural Network for Optimal Transmission Switching: Methodologies

 \subsubsection{Weight and bias initialization}

-In the initial training process, (\ref{Eq:DC-OTS_relax}) is likely infeasible, because randomly initialized switching causes arbitrary line status that distort or disconnect the network, causing DC-OPF constraints to be infeasible.
+In the initial training process, (\ref{Eq:DC-OTS_relax}) is likely infeasible, because switching decisions from an untrained NN are arbitrary and distort or disconnect the network.
 Thus, training of the proposed DA-DNN becomes unstable and cannot progress.

 Let \(\mathbf W_{\mathrm{init}}^\text{last}\) and \(\mathbf b_{\mathrm{init}}^\text{last}\) denote the initial weight matrix and the bias vector of the last layer of \(\Phi\), respectively.
-The resulting initial relaxed line state $\mathbf{\hat{z}}_\text{init}$ is
+The resulting initial relaxed line state $\hat{\mathbf{z}}_\text{init}$ is